BinarCode/laravel-restify/docs-v2/content/en/auth/profile.md

 ## Sanctum middleware

-To ensure you can get your profile, you should add the `Authenticate` middleware to the restify config:
+To ensure you can get your profile, you should add the `auth:sanctum` middleware to the restify middleware config:

 ```php
 // config/restify.php